ehallmark/my-labs/lab5/README.md

 AGENDA:

 - How to use STL Maps
+- Learn about Operator Overloading
 - Shallow vs. Deep Copy - Copy Constructor
+- Create an `ostream` '<<' Operator
 - Create an Assignment Operator
 - Create a Plus Operator